imcf/noisee/README.md

 # ![NoiSee logo][img_noisee_logo] NoiSee

-NoiSee is an easy-to-use ImageJ macro for measuring and evaluating SNR (signal-to-noise ratio) of light microscopes.
+NoiSee is an easy-to-use ImageJ macro suite for measuring and evaluating SNR (signal-to-noise ratio) of confocal microscopes.

 ## Documentation